 Classes are designed for all levels of employment.
 Brush up on your public speaking skills, learn how to handle angry customers, or how to manage different generations in the workplace.
 Classes are taught by experienced instructors and consultants that are practical and can be put to use immediately.
-Please call 716.363.6500 to learn more.

 This seminar prepares individuals for the NYS test and provides a comprehensive view of the notary public office.
 Confusing laws, concepts, and procedures are clarified in plain English.
 Examples are provided to illuminate situations that the officer is likely to encounter such as avoiding conflicts of interest, maintaining professional ethics and much more.
 Tuition includes text.

 #6508: Feb.
 11 (W), 10 a.m.-noon, NCTC 119, $10